unrealwork/atsd-use-cases/USMortality/README.md

 Let us sort by region 9 (pacific).
 Below is an output for this filtered instance.
 We can see that cities for California (CA), Hawaii (HI), Oregon (OR), Washington (WA) are all included in this output.
 We can observe that up until the early to mid 2000's, the deaths in Los Angeles greatly outnumber those of any other city in the region.
 Recently, however, the deaths in Los Angeles have drastically dropped off, and now seem to generally be on par with several other cities in the region.
-Why has there been such a drastic drop off in deaths recently in Los Angeles?

 ![Figure 9](Images/Figure9.png)